Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 )

-// Coming soon: Import contracts directly from any chain
+// Coming soon: import contracts from any chain

 import { WETH } from 'caip10:eip155:1:0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2'